hainayanda/Impose/README.md

 ## Environment

-You can defined specific environment for specific object that will live with those object and became the primary source of dependencies by using Environment object:
+You can define a specific environment for a specific object that will live with that object and become the primary source of dependencies by using the Environment object:

 ```swift
 Environment.forObject(myObject)